 where $(u,v) = \phi_{Klein}^{-1}(p)$.
 The samples that we have of $\psi$ are $\psi_i = \psi(p_i) + \sigma(p) \epsilon$ where $\epsilon \sim \NN(0,1)$ and $\sigma(p) = \sigma_0 (1+0.1\cos(u) + 0.1 \sin(v))$, where $\sigma_0$ determines the signal-to-noise ratio, defined by:

 We follow the same eight experiments done in \cite{cheng2013local} and compare the results to \cite{aswani2011regression, cheng2013local}.
 The experiments parameters are: $n=1000$ or $1500$, $\text{snrdb}=5$ or $2$, and $\sigma_r = 0$ or $0.2$, utilizing all the combinations.
+The root mean squared error and standard deviations were computed over 200 realizations.
 As reported in \cite{cheng2013local} the MALLER method yielded significantly better results than all the other tested algorithms.
 Thus, we show here a performance comparison of our approach and MALLER alone (Table \ref{tab:accuracy}).
 For more details regarding the performance of the algorithms designed in \cite{aswani2011regression} see the original tables at \cite{cheng2013local}.

-It is easy to see that for $m=1,3$ and $5$, the M-MLS algorithm achieves more accurate results (the results for $m=2$ and $4$ are similar).
+It is easy to see that for $m=1,3$ and $5$, the Manifold-MLS algorithm achieves more accurate results (the results for $m=2$ and $4$ are similar).

-For running time measurements of the M-MLS, we used a laptop with Intel i7 -6700HQ core with 16 GB RAM.
+For running time measurements of the Manifold-MLS, we used a laptop with Intel i7 -6700HQ core with 16 GB RAM.
 We compared our timing against the fastest method reported in \cite{cheng2013local}, which is NEDE \cite{aswani2011regression} (Table \ref{tab:timing}).
 The timing of NEDE, quoted from \cite{cheng2013local}, based upon a server with 96 GB of RAM, two Intel Xeon X5570 CPUs, each with four cores running at 2.93GHz.